In this article, you will find answers to questions like:

 1. WHAT TO EXPECT?

 At birth, your doctor should give you a list of what your baby should be able to do before the next checkup.
 This list is your first guide.
-It will tell you around when to expect certain skills to develop, like sitting up, crawling and talking.
+It will tell you when to expect certain skills to develop, such as sitting, crawling and talking.
 The checklist evolves as your child grows.

-If you notice your child isn’t doing things other children his or her age are doing, and you’re worried, then trust your judgement and alert your child’s doctor as soon as possible.
+If you're worried your child isn’t doing things other children the same age are doing, trust your judgement and alert your child’s doctor as soon as possible.

 2. SHOULD I TRUST MY INSTINCTS?